 The second section looks at the scientific and social impact of Darwinism in the 19th century, the relationship between Darwinian natural selection and Aristotelian natural teleology, and how Darwinian gradualism unified matter in a historical transition from the inanimate to the living, the sentient, and rationally self-aware.
 Also, how Darwin’s natural selection provided the scientific grounds for teleological realism that were lacking in Aristotle’s natural teleology.

-The third article examines in more detail the way that teleological selection processes introduce rudimentary value (normativity) because they are selecting ‘for’ something.
+The article on purpose and value then examines in more detail the way that teleological selection processes introduce rudimentary value (normativity) because they are selecting ‘for’ something.
 Also the way that the ends or goals of selection are beneficial, functionally desirable or, as Aristotle said, ‘for the better‘.
-This is tied into a system of biological normativity which claims that the purpose of all living organisms is ‘to survive and reproduce‘.
+This is tied into a system of biological normativity which claims that the purpose of all living organisms is ‘to survive, reproduce, and flourish‘.
 This general biological maxim is then related to the specific human traits of language and intellect harnessed to foster human happiness and flourishing which serve as the foundation for a universal and objective ethical system that can assist us in the management of the community of life on planet earth.

-The fourth and more speculative article explores the way that the meaning of words can track the nature of matter in its evolved complexity and how this effects our understanding of words like ‘reason’, ‘cause’, ‘selection’, ‘purpose’, ‘function’, ‘design’, ‘intention’, and ‘value’ in the light of a gradualist interpretation of change in the material world.
+The fourth (and more) speculative article explores the way that the meaning of words can track the nature of matter in its evolved complexity and how this influences our understanding of words like ‘reason’, ‘cause’, ‘selection’, ‘purpose’, ‘function’, ‘design’, ‘intention’, and ‘value’ in the light of a gradualist interpretation of change in the material world.
 It examines the transition from reasons to conscious deliberation; from order to design; and from selection to purpose, value, and intention.

 Richard Owen, an eminent anatomist at the British Museum in the 19th century, introduced a survey of Aristotle’s zoological studies by declaring ‘Zoological Science sprang from his (Aristotle’s) labours, we may almost say, like Minerva from the Head of Jove, in a state of noble and splendid maturity‘.